-There is a planned and progressive online safety programme at St. Joseph's Catholic Primary School.
-Learning opportunities are embedded into the curriculum throughout the school and are taught in all year groups.
+Pupils are taught appropriate information about safeguarding and how to keep themselves safe throughout several areas of the curriculum.
+There is a planned and progressive online safety There is a planned and progressive online safety programme at St. Joseph's Catholic Primary School and explicit lessons throughout the year around items such as staying safe, when to talk and consent..
+Learning opportunities are embedded into the curriculum throughout the school and aretaught in all year groups.
 All staff have a responsibility to promote good online practices.